Devi Muka

-Devi Muka (born 21 December 1976 in Vlorë) is an Albanian retired footballer who has spent the majority of his career playing for KF Tirana in the Albanian Superliga as a midfielder.
+Devi Muka (born 21 December 1976) is an Albanian retired footballer who spent the majority of his career playing for KF Tirana in the Albanian Superliga as a midfielder.

 Club career

 Early career and Croatia

-Muka started his career in 1993 with hometown club, Flamurtari Vlorë.
+Born in Vlorë, Muka started his career in 1993 with hometown club, Flamurtari Vlorë.
 He played for them until 1997 when he transferred to Partizani Tirana.
 He had played 77 league games at Flamurtari Vlorë and had scored 9 goals before leaving.
 At Partizani Tirana he made 28 appearances and scored 8 goals, and he subsequently moved to play for SK Tirana.
 In his first season with SK Tirana he played 23 times and scored 9 goals.
 He then moved to NK Varteks in Croatia, and after 3 years and 66 league games Muka moved back to Albania.
 He scored 4 goals during his time in Croatia.

 Return to Albania

 Muka returned to Albania in 2002 with SK Tirana.
-He played 23 games and scored 3 goals during the campaign, he scored against former club NK Varteks in the UEFA Champions League.
-Muka suffered an injury during the 2007–08 season that limited him to just 3 league games all season.
+He played 23 games and scored 3 goals during the campaign, he scored against former club NK Varteks in the UEFA Champions League.Muka suffered an injury during the 2007–08 season that limited him to just 3 league games all season.
 In the 2008–09 season Muka did not play until October.
 He made his season debut on 19 October 2008 against bitter rivals, Dinamo Tirana when he came on for goalscorer Migen Memelli in the 72nd minute.
 Overall during the 2008–09 season he played 14 games and scored 3 goals, all 3 of them were scored at home at the Selman Stërmasi stadium.
 Muka once again lifted the trophy at the end of the season following a 2–1 win over title rivals Vllaznia Shkodër.